19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Ability Scores.md

 At [Level](../Progression/Level.md) 1, you choose one ability as your [Primary Ability](../Backgrounds/Primary%20Ability.md).

-PC ability scores cannot go above 10 by normal means.
+A PC's ability scores cannot go above 10 by normal means.

 ## When to Use Ability Scores